 Smart Watches/Fitness Trackers – 10 days with a receipt and they must be unworn and you must have a receipt.

 Special Occasion Dresses – No time limit but dresses must be unworn with green return tag still on them.

-Furniture/Mattresses – Must be returned within 48 hours of delivery.
+Furniture – You have 30 days to return furniture and you must report damage or defects within 48 hours of delivery.
 Call them at 1-800-442-7902 to start your return.
 Also note that you’ll be hit with a 15% restocking fee and $85 pick-up fee.

 Custom Blinds & Drapes – Order must be cancelled within 24 hours of initial purchase.
 There is NO refund available after that since the items are custom made.

 In-Home Window Treatments – You must request a refund within 3 days of original contract date.

 Home Services – Includes things like flooring and counter-tops.
 You have 3 business days from your order date to request a refund.

 Salon Items – 60 days and you must have a valid receipt.

 Sephora Products – 60 Days with a receipt, if beyond 60 days you’ll get store credit.
 If you don’t have your receipt they may be able to “look up” your purchase if you have a Beauty Insider account.